 The triggers include:

-• Certain types of food include citrus or acidic fruits and vegetables (such as lemons, oranges, pineapples, apples, figs, tomatoes, and strawberries).
+- Certain types of food include citrus or acidic fruits and vegetables.
+Examples are lemons, oranges, pineapples, apples, figs, tomatoes, and strawberries.
 These foods can trigger your canker sore or make it worse.

 Types of canker sores